faphdev/sxconsole-lite/README.md

 # SX Console Lite

 SX Console Lite is a fully functional web administration console for Skylable SX.

 ## Getting started

-### Building the container
+### Starting the container
 To run your sxconsole-lite instance, simply run `./sxconsole-start.sh`.
+It will load the required images and start the containers.

-During the first run, you will be asked to provide sxconsole configuration details.
+During the first run, you will be asked to provide configuration details for sxconsole.

 ### Creating your account
 Once the container is up and running, run `./add_admin.sh user@example.com password` to create your account